Alicia Nash: Mental health advocacy

 Nash became a spokesperson for schizophrenia and mental illness.
 In 2005 she was given the Luminary Award from the Brain & Behavior Research Foundation.
 She travelled around the country to discuss rights for those with mental illness, and in 2009 she met with New Jersey state lawmakers to discuss how to improve that state's mental health care system.
 In 2012, she was honored at the University of Texas at Austin's John and Alicia Nash Conference for her support of those with mental illness, where she delivered the keynote address.

 Death

 Alicia and her husband were killed in a car crash on the New Jersey Turnpike on May 23, 2015, in Monroe Township, New Jersey.
 They were on their way home after a visit to Norway, where her husband had been awarded the Abel Prize.
 The driver of the taxicab they were riding in from Newark Airport lost control of the cab and struck a guardrail.
-Both passengers were ejected and killed.
+Because neither were wearing seatbelts, both passengers were ejected and killed.

 Portrayal in media

-Nash was portrayed by Jennifer Connelly in the 2001 film A Beautiful Mind.
+Alicia was portrayed by Jennifer Connelly in the 2001 film A Beautiful Mind.
 For her performance, Connelly won the Academy Award for Best Supporting Actress, mentioning Nash during her acceptance speech.
 Writing in the Los Angeles Times, Lisa Navarrette criticized Connelly's casting as an example of whitewashing.